sahilchaddha/unix-remotecontrol/README.md

 | /googleChromeReset      | POST | Clear all data of google chrome and reset         | None       | false |
 | /safariClearHistory      | POST | Clear histroy of safari        | None       | false |

-Note:- For safariClearHistory you will have to add terminal or whatever command line tool you are using should be added in System Preferences -> Security & Privacy -> Privacy -> Accessibility.
-When you will run this command first time there will a promt to add command line tool in Accessibility.
+**NOTE**: For safariClearHistory you will have to add terminal or whatever command line tool you are using should be added in System Preferences -> Security & Privacy -> Privacy -> Accessibility.
+When you run this command for the first time there will a prompt to add command line tool in Accessibility.

 ### System Spy Command Type